buildbuddy-io/protoc-gen-protobufjs/README.md

 - Generated code preserves comments from the original proto source.

 [^1]:
-    `protobufjs-cli` does have a `--sparse` option, but this only excludes _indirect_ imports from the output JS.
+    By default, `protobufjs-cli` bundles all transitive dependencies into the output `.js` file, which causes an explosion of unnecessary dependency edges in the build graph. `protobufjs-cli` does have a `--sparse` option, but this only excludes _indirect_ imports from the output JS.
 For example, let's say we have `a.proto` that imports `b.proto`, and `b.proto` imports `c.proto`.
+Then
-Then `pbjs --sparse a.proto` generates code for both A and B in the output.
+    `pbjs --sparse a.proto` generates code for both A and B in the output.
     With `protoc-gen-protobufjs`, the generated code only contains A, and instead generates an _import_ for B.

 ## protobufjs-cli compatibility